pachyderm/docs-content/latest/run-commands/pachctl_license_get-state.md

 ### Synopsis

-Get the configuration of the license service.
+This command returns the configuration of the Enterprise Server.

 ```
 pachctl license get-state [flags]